ClaudiaInSweden/hanneles_art_gallery/README.md

 #### CSS

 No errors were found when passing the css stylesheet that were created by myself through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) validator.
-However, there were 3 errors and 1450 warning found in the third party resources.
+However, there were 3 errors and 1450 warnings found in the third party resources.

 **base.css**